Aenarion7/LABS/GCP/Use Case 2.md

-# Lab 2.
-Set Application Load Balancer
+# 2. Set Application Load Balancer
 Application Load Balancer in this lab will load traffic to Backend Service which is Managed Instance Group.

 ## Setting Environment